Shareholder Register - Explained

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

-A shareholder register is a record of the companys shareholders who currently own shares in the company.
+A shareholder register is a record of the company's shareholders who currently own shares in the company.
 In other words, it is a record containing a list of active company owners.
 The company creates the first register at the same time as its founding time.
 According to the law, the company has to keep updating the list regularly.

-A Little More on What is a Shareholder Register
+How is a Shareholder Register Used?

-The shareholder register allows the corporation, the shareholders, and the public to know the companys ownership structure.
-The register contains vital information about the companys shareholders.
+The shareholder register allows the corporation, the shareholders, and the public to know the company's ownership structure.
+The register contains vital information about the company's shareholders.

 What does a Shareholder Register Contain?

 In a shareholder register you find the following information: